-Faced with closing their venues, Vaughan Yates, founder of The Virgin Mary, and Christine Kuypers Senior VP of Revenue Management, Cineplex share the simple ways you can engage guests and drive sales during challenging times.
+Faced with closing their venues, Vaughan Yates, founder of The Virgin Mary, and Christina Kuypers Senior VP of Revenue Management, Cineplex share the simple ways you can engage guests and drive sales during challenging times.

 The world has changed as we know it but the need to connect, thirst for experiences and the love of delicious drinks has only increased.
 Looking at how to protect and increase revenues—rather than simply containing or cutting costs will define those who come out on top.
 From Ireland to Canada, we look at the top five ways you can continue to drive sales whether you are a local bar or a large multinational.